nanoy42/dinomail/docs/source/index.rst

 DinoMail is a web interface that helps you managing your mail server.

-This is documention for DinoMail version 0.1 (codename Herrerasaurus).
+This is documention for DinoMail version 0.2 (codename Dilophosaurus).

 .. toctree::
    :maxdepth: 2